-With sedentary lifestyle, work pressure and wrong diet comes the dreaded Polycystic ovary syndrome (PCOS).
+With a sedentary lifestyle, work pressure and wrong diet come the dreaded Polycystic ovary syndrome (PCOS).
 This problem is so common these days that when skipped periods accompany weight gain, acne break-outs and abnormal hair growth on face and chest, we fear that PCOS is coming to get us.

 5. Am I getting fat?

 It’s not just a rhetorical question for the boyfriends, if we can’t fit into the old jeans for some time now and then the period goes missing for months, we get the picture.
 But thank god, all we have to do is to lose some flab here and there and switch to a smart diet to get the cycle back to normal.
 At least now we got a solid reason to hit the gym.